 Finally, you’ll arrive at discretionary spending or, in other words, the fun stuff: what you spend on entertainment, dining out, online shopping, and so on.
 Once you’ve written down all these expenses, compare them to your income.
 If you’re spending more than you’re earning, you should make changes.

 Ways to save

 Being honest about your needs versus your wants can help close the gap according to the guide to budgeting.
-Turning everyday indulgences into an occasional reward will not only make you feel virtuous, it will help you reach your goal of having enough money for the things that are important to you.
+Do you need to pay for cable television, for example, when you are already subscribing to a variety of subscription-based networks?
+Turning everyday indulgences into an occasional reward will not only make you feel virtuous, but it will also help you reach your goal of having enough money for the things that are important to you.

 To that point, there’s one other category: saving.
 And the best way to save is to bank a certain amount from each paycheck and act as if you never had it in the first place.
 Before long, your savings will grow, and you’ll be less tempted to dip into them.